snowyu/mtmake-osx/README.md

 ### How to update dynamic libraries (rarely needed)

+The build_libs.sh script (in releases/) will rebuild the libs folder.
+This means that dynamic libraries which the MT executable depends on will get copied into the bundle directory.

+Normally this should only be necessary if the libraries your executable got linked to have a different version number than the ones already in the bundle.
+Buid_libs.sh will copy the libraries from e.g. the Homebrew folder (/usr/local/Cellar/) into the bundle and change their install names, so that every library in the bundle will match the globally installed libraries on your system.

+Note that build_libs.sh needs an existing MT binary in minetest-git/bin to scan for its dynamic library dependencies!
+So first you need to build MT itself successfully before you can then rebuild the libs folder.

-The "build_libs.sh" script in releases will rebuild the libs folder.
-Don't forget to create an updated ZIP file after you do this (update.zip.sh)!
+Also, don't forget to create an updated ZIP file with update_zip.sh after running build_libs.sh if you intend to distribute the ZIP file!

-However here are some explanations for how to do this manually.
+Below are some explanations for manually updating libraries without the use of build_libs.sh.
+Normally this should not be needed but it explains what build_libs.sh does.

-This will create the libs directory and change library path names:
+This command will create the libs directory and change library path names:

     dylibbundler -x minetest.app/Contents/Resources/bin/minetest -b -d ./minetest.app/Contents/libs/ \
     -p @executable_path/../../libs/ -cd